huggingface/transformers/docs/source/en/tasks/visual_question_answering.md

      <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/tasks/vqa-example.png" alt="VQA Image Example"/>
 </div>

-Due to the questions and answers ambiguity, datasets like this are treated as a multi-label classification problem (as multiple answers are possibly valid).
+Due to the questions' and answers' ambiguity, datasets like this are treated as a multi-label classification problem (as multiple answers are possibly valid).
 Moreover, rather than just creating a one-hot encoded vector, one creates a soft encoding, based on the number of times a certain answer appeared in the annotations.